abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase3_monitoring/lab-steps-phase-3.md

 # NOTICE
 In this phase, we will create two VMs.
 Only **one** will be used at the same time.
-One VM instance will be used to deploy Wazuh Manager, Indexer, and Dashboard.
+One VM instance will be used to deploy `Wazuh Manager`, Indexer, and Dashboard.
 These services are quite heavy to download on a single VM especially if you have limited resources on your host machine.
-For this reason, the Wazuh machine will only be used for phases 3 & 4.
-In phase 3, we set up and configure Wazuh across the environment and experiment with its alerting capability.
+For this reason, the `Wazuh` machine will only be used for phases 3 & 4.
+In phase 3, we set up and configure `Wazuh` across the environment and experiment with its alerting capability.
 Then in phase 4, we test its responding capability, in addition to alerting.

 In the second VM, we will install Elasticsearch, Logstash (optional), and Kibana.
 This VM will be used for further stages when we need to configure monitoring.
 This will allow us to experiment with both monitoring stacks, one for security monitoring, and the other for general monitoring needs.

-While we could use our ELK stack with Wazuh, this will not be an optimal choice in terms of configuration.
-Wazuh Indexer & Dashboard come pre-configured for security detection.
+While we could use our ELK stack with `Wazuh`, this will not be an optimal choice in terms of configuration. `Wazuh` Indexer & Dashboard come pre-configured for security detection.
 On the other hand, we have to manually configure our own dashboards, log forwarding, and data processing.
-In addition, Wazuh provides a lot of security detection features on its own stack, which may not be easily replicated on our own ELK setup.
+In addition, `Wazuh` provides a lot of security detection features on its own stack, which may not be easily replicated on our own ELK setup.
 Thus, we resort to separate both stacks on TWO VMs.

 ---
 # VMs Setup
 Here, you should create two VMs as mentioned and connect them to the internal network.
-For the ELK stack VM, I chose the IP Address **192.168.20.5**, and the Wazuh Manager VM will have **192.168.20.6**.
+For the ELK stack VM, I chose the IP Address **192.168.20.5**, and the `Wazuh` Manager VM will have **192.168.20.6**.
 ## Image Downloading
 Similar to the previous phases, we can use the same ISO image we downloaded to initialize both VMs.
 ## Setup